 Together with our lawyer Nathan Wilmot and Creative Director Kate Rew, the group published A Guide to Setting Up Inland Bathing Areas in 2018.
 The group operates a private group on Facebook solely for those working to set up new inland access in their areas.

 While most of our channels are virtual, they do lead to many real world physical friendships.
 The biggest get togethers of the year are the swims we host, which are a less like open water events, and more like AGMs.
-The Outdoor Swimming Society hosts some of the most iconic swims in the UK: the Dart10k, the Swoosh, the Hurly Burly and – new to the block – the Bantham Boomerang.
+The Outdoor Swimming Society founder Kate Rew set up and ran some of the most iconic swims in the UK: the Dart10k, the Swoosh, the Hurly Burly and – new to the block – the Bantham Boomerang.
+These are now owned and run by Swim Collective, the event arm of charity Level Water (which assists swimming lessons for children with disabilities).
 The Outdoor Swimming Society receives funds from all branded events and merchandise.
 Every purchase you make of an OSS item supports the running of the society.